HNHalstead/Genome_Analysis/README.md

 ## Steps for Analysis

-1. Genome assemlby of Pac-Bio DNA reads using _Canu_
+1. Genome assembly of Pac-Bio DNA reads using _Canu_
 2. Vizualization of Illumina DNA sequences with _FastQC_
 3. Trimmimg of Illumina reads using _Trimmomatic_
 4. Mapping Illumina reads to Pac-Bio Assembly: